Poker Rules – Basic Poker Card Game Rules for Beginners

 Betting and Raising Poker Rules

 • Except in specific varieties of lowball, you can check-raise in almost all the games.
-In no-cap and no pot-limit games, you can raise without a limit.
+In no-cap and no-pot-limit games, you can raise without a limit.
 As per Poker game rules, there is a maximum bet and three raises for a pot that comprises three or more players.

 • You can raise as much as you like for money games in a heads-up game.
-This applies when the action becomes heads-up before the limit increases.
+This applies when the action becomes a heads-up before the limit increases.
 A later fold that leaves two players heads-up cannot uncap the raising after the cap on a betting round.

 • A pass is rapping the table with your hand in turn.